mrseanryan/xpatho/README.md

 | XPath with keywords 2 | `[red or bright]` | `[token_10001 or token_10000]` |
 | Complex XPath 1 | `[Part1.StatusPart2Part3_Status/Part4.Status/StatusCode = 'X1']` | `[token_10000.token_10004/token_10001.token_10002/token_10003 = 'X1']` |

+note: by default, empty XPaths are omitted.
+See the options for how to override this.
 note: very short tokens (less than 3 letters are not obfuscated)

 # setup